Estimated reading time: 4 minutes

-Veiled in its Himalayan mystery, in the grandeur of its icy mountain peaks and lush valleys, the people of Bhutan have been largely unaffected by the pressure of western cultural influences that have had such a great impact on the rest of the world.
+Veiled in its Himalayan mystery, in the grandeur of its icy mountain peaks and lush valleys, the people of Bhutan have no Western cultural influences.
+However, there is pressure from Western cultural influences in other countries such as India, Nepal, Bangladesh and the rest of the world.

-The landscape of Bhutan ranges between snow-covered peaks in the north through subalpine forests to subtropical plains in the south.
-Almost three quarters of the land is covered by forests.
+The landscape of Bhutan ranges from snow-covered peaks in the north through subalpine forests to subtropical plains in the south.
+Forests cover almost three-quarters of the land.
 The preservation of its great natural beauty and rich flora and fauna is enshrined in the constitution, and more than a quarter of its forested land is designated a protected area.
-Bhutan is committed to a policy of high-value, low-impact tourism.
+In addition, Bhutan has committed to a high-value, low-impact tourism policy.

 The official language of Bhutan is Dzongkha.
 Other languages widely spoken include Nepali, Sharchop, Bumthap and Hindi.
-Most people in the major towns understand English, which is used as the teaching medium in Bhutan’s schools.
+However, most people in the major towns understand English.

-There is only one time zone.
+There is only a one-time zone.
 Bhutan time is 15 minutes ahead of Nepal, 30 minutes ahead of India, 6 hours ahead of GMT, and 1 hour behind Thailand.
 The monsoon season is between June and August.

-A variety of alcoholic and soft drinks are available in shops, HOTELS AND restaurants in most towns.
-Many Bhutanese enjoy traditional homemade alcoholic drinks made from wheat, millet or rice.
-In the major cities, boiled and filtered water is also available.
-Beyond the cities it is advisable to drink only tea, soft drinks or bottled water or using water sterilisation tablets is advisable beyond the cities.
+Many alcoholic and soft drinks are available in most towns’ shops, hotels and restaurants.
+In addition, many Bhutanese enjoy traditional homemade alcoholic drinks made from wheat, millet or rice.
+Similarly, boiled and filtered water is also available in the major cities.
+However, drinking only tea, soft drinks or bottled water or using water sterilisation tablets is advisable beyond the cities.

-Many tourists buy traditional Bhutanese arts and handicrafts, which are produced by skilled artisans and are generally of a high quality.
-These include Buddhist paintings and statues, jewelry, textiles, and wooden bowls and carvings.
+While in Bhutan, many tourists buy traditional Bhutanese arts and handicrafts produced by skilled artisans and generally of high quality.
+These include Buddhist paintings, statues, jewellery, textiles, wooden bowls, and carvings.

-Most government offices are open 5 days a week from 9.00am to 5.00pm in summer or until 4.00pm in winter.
-Most shops are closed on weekends.
+Most government offices are open 5 days a week from 9.00 am to 5.00 pm in summer or until 4.00 pm in winter.
+That’s why most shops are closed on weekends.

-All towns in western Bhutan have a reliable 220/240 volt electricity supply.
-Elsewhere it is less reliable and many outlying areas have no electricity.
+All towns in western Bhutan have a reliable 220/240-volt electricity supply.
+However, it is less reliable elsewhere, and many outlying areas lack electricity.

-Most passenger and freight transport within the country and to the neighboring Indian states is by road.
+Most passenger and freight transport within the country and to the neighbouring Indian states is by road.
 Taxis are also available.